AllenInstitute/bmtk/docs/autodocs/source/dpointnet_guide.rst

                   -
                   - False
                 * - dynamics_mode
-                  - Select ``"legacy"`` for the historical DPointNet update equations or ``"nest"`` for NEST-compatible timing, integration, delays, state, and timestamps.
+                  - Select ``"legacy"`` for recommended training or ``"nest"`` for separately validated compatibility inference/evaluation.
+NEST training is experimental and is not recommended for use.
+NEST changes timing, integration, delays, state, and timestamps.
                   - "legacy"
                 * - train_recurrent
                   -